spacetimewave/trustnet-engine/CONTRIBUTING.md

 ?
 What is your preferred protocol for Git operations on this host?
 SSH ?
 Generate a new SSH key to add to your GitHub account?
 Yes ?
 Enter a passphrase for your new SSH key (Optional) **************** ?
-Title for your SSH key: github
+Title for your SSH key: computer
 ?
 How would you like to authenticate GitHub CLI?
 Login with a web browser
 ```